 - York University tuition: $7,312 (residents)/ $22,417 (non-residents)

-Canada has always been regarded as a great place to live, and it can be very cheap for its relatively high quality of living, depending on where you choose to stay.
-In the major cities too, Canada appears to be more accessible, not to mention Tim Horton, hockey, and hills.
+Depending on where you choose to stay, it can be very cheap for its relatively high quality of life.
+In the major cities, too, Canada appears to be more accessible, not to mention Tim Horton, hockey, and hills.

 0 comments